-Credit risk is managed on a group basis.
 For banks and financial institutions, only parties whom management has internally assessed as financially healthy and stable are accepted.

-If counterparties are independently rated, these ratings are used.
-Otherwise, if there is no independent rating, Management assesses the credit quality of the counterparty, taking into account its financial position, past experience and other factors.
-Individual credit limits and credit terms are set based on the credit quality of the customer in accordance with limits set by the Board of Directors.
+For counter parties with no independent rating, Management assesses the credit quality of the counter party, taking into account its financial position, past experience and other factors.
+Individual credit limits and credit terms are set based on the credit quality of the counter party in accordance with limits set by the Board of Directors.
 The utilisation of credit limits is regularly monitored.